Bogala/langton-ant-dojo/STEP_5.md

         expect(store.dispatch).toHaveBeenCalledTimes(1);
     });
 ```
+> If you want to begin here, you can download [this sources](https://github.com/Bogala/langton-ant-dojo/archive/step5-refactored.zip)

 ## New functional need
 Please try over 900 movements...
 Your ant needs a bigger grid.
-So, now, we nedd to have a dynamic size for our grid.
+So, now, we need to have a dynamic size for our grid.

+If your Ant is on the border of the grid:
+* add one line above
+* add one line below
+* add one column before
+* add one column after
+* update the Ant coordinates

 > When you're done, you can go to the [next step : Advanced Typescript](./STEP_6.md)